-Mobs and other animals can cause damage your farmland so it’s a good idea to take precaution to protect your crops!
-Building a fence around the field and keeping the area well-lit with torches can help keep out unwelcome guests!
+Mobs and other animals can cause damage to your farmland so it’s a good idea to take precautions to protect your crops!

 Types of Crops

-When you’re out exploring the world, one of the more common resources you might encounter are seeds, which can be obtained by digging through grass.
-These are used to grow wheat which can be easily crafted into bread via a crafting table-- No furnace required.
-Aside from bread, wheat itself serves a purpose to attract and breed certain farm animals.
+One of the more common resources you might encounter are seeds, which can be obtained by digging through grass.
+These are used to grow Wheat.

-Apples are primarily obtained through chopping down trees.
+Apples - primarily obtained through chopping down trees.
 When the leaves despawn there is a small chance to get an apple.

-Sweet Berries can only be found in taiga forests and grow on thorny bushes.
-Getting too close to one will hurt you but the berries can be used as a decent food source due to growing so quickly.
+Sweet Berries - only found in taiga forests and grow on thorny bushes.
+Getting too close to one will hurt you, but the berries can be used as a decent food source due to quick growing time.